DON’T THINK THAT IF YOU JUST HAD A GREAT PEP TALK OR SOME OTHER PSYCHOLOGICAL GIMMICK, YOU WOULD SUDDENLY BE ABLE TO PERFORM A MIRACLE…

-Thousands of athletes, even good ones, sabotage their own psychological preparation by entertaining destructive thoughts that, to borrow a phrase, “would never hold up in court.”
+Thousands of athletes, even great ones, sabotage their own psychological preparation by entertaining destructive thoughts that would never hold up in court.
 For example, if they usually play on Saturdays and suddenly play a game on a Monday, and play poorly, they may get the idea in their minds that “We just don’t play well on Mondays.”

-Typically these kinds of ideas, that often have a powerful influence on performance, seem absolutely plausible to the athletes harboring them.
-Yet sometimes the idea is based on only one or two cases.
-There is no rational reason that one or two cases should be given any special belief but somehow those cases stick in your mind.
+Typically these kinds of ideas, that often have a powerful influence on performance, seem absolutely possible to the athletes harboring the thoughts.
+There is no rational reason that these thoughts should be given any special belief but somehow they stick in your mind.
+Thoughts like:

 - “I just don’t play well under that kind of lighting.”